 Connecting to Infinite Possibilities: As offered in Saudi Arabia, this class is designed to encourage students to explore movements that may be new or unusual at first.
 Creative sequencing, unorthodox cues, and a casual dynamic between teacher and student open the doors – and windows – to discovery!

-Flow (A: Gentle, B: The Middle Way, C: Fierce Flow): In these classes, we synchronize standing, seated, and inverse asanas (postures) with conscious breath.
+Flow (Gentle, The Middle Way, Fierce Flow): In these classes, we synchronize standing, seated, and inverse asanas (postures) with conscious breath.
 Graceful transitions are emphasized.
 An analogy to the dance of life, meditative practitioners find stillness within.
 For the fitness-oriented, vinyasa classes provide challenging sequences for any level.

 Set Your Intention: Working with your group, we’ll create an intention-specific class.
 If, for example, your group of yogis happens to be mostly mothers, we can set intentions before class like “Bring Patience to Every Moment,” or “Cultivating Courage in Difficult Times.”
 Before asana, we’ll have a short meditation on the intention, and throughout the class, we’ll elicit elements of the postures that speak to your intention.
 Nourishes conscious practice, and helps to integrate yogic techniques into everyday life.

 Lunar Bliss: A slow-paced asana and meditation class combining restorative yoga, visualizations and massage.
 Pillows and bolsters are used for extra comfort, while postures are held for long periods of time.
 This practice engenders feelings of serenity and surrender, a perfect way to set adrift any stress or tension from the day.

 Yoga Beat: A fun and lighthearted approach to yoga.
 Listen to world, electronic and acoustic music as you flow through asanas with a smile.

 Chakra Charge: Energetic balancing from the root of the body, up the spine, to the crown of the head.